eslint/eslint/docs/src/integrate/index.md

 ---

-This guide is intended for those who wish to integrate the functionality of ESLint.
+This guide is intended for those who wish to integrate the functionality of ESLint into other applications by using the ESLint API.

 In order to integrate ESLint, it's recommended that: